F5 BIG-IP APM RADIUS Integration with AuthPoint

 3. Select RADIUS Auth.

-3. From the AAA Server drop-down list, select the AAA server configured before.
+6. From the AAA Server drop-down list, select the AAA server you configured in the previous section.

-When a user successfully authenticates, they see a Webtop with customized resources and a Network Access.
+When a user successfully authenticates, they see a Webtop with customized resources and Network Access.

 1. Click the + next to Successful.